Cognitive Psychology MCQs 30 Questions Online Test

 - d) Performing a habitual task

-Which psychological principle explains why multitasking reduces performance?
+Which psychological principle explains why multitasking reduces performance?- a) Cognitive dissonance

 - b) Limited capacity of working memory